relaycorp/fanqiang-poc/README.md

 responsible for obfuscating the traffic, and the **gateway**, responsible for routing the traffic to and from the Internet.
+We do this to circumvent censorship, but this architecture is comparable to what VPN providers refer to as _double VPN_ — a feature that can improve privacy and mitigate traffic correlation attacks.

 The following diagram illustrates the relay of packets between a client (`192.168.0.1`) and an Internet host (`1.1.1.1`), via a tunnel (`https://tunnel.example`) and a gateway (`192.0.2.1`, `https://gateway.example`):